blekerfeld/donut/README.md

 Donut is a dictonary and grammar toolkit that allows for easy creation of an online dictionary, with inflected word forms.
 (More info to come...)

-Donut is UNDER DEVELOPMENT, so it's structure might change drastically.
+Donut is UNDER DEVELOPMENT, so its structure might change drastically.
 If you are eager to try out some of the features already, installation goes as follows.

 ### Installation